astronomer/airflow-guides/guides/airflow-components.md

 - The CeleryExecutor is the preferred method to run a distributed Airflow cluster.
 It requires Redis, RabbitMq, or another message queue system to coordinate tasks between workers.

 - The KubernetesExecutor, which was introduced in Airflow 1.10, calls the Kubernetes API to create a temporary pod for each task to run, enabling users to pass in custom configurations for each of their tasks and use resources efficiently.

-There is a also communinty contributed MesosExecutor, but it is not _currently_ production ready.

 ### Parallelism